-At Wake Forest Baptist Medical Center, Wilkes Medical Center, Lexington Medical Center, and High Point Medical Center, a hospitalist is a physician who specializes in caring for patients while they are in the hospital.
+At Wake Forest Baptist Medical Center, Davie Medical Center, High Point Medical Center, Lexington Medical Center and Wilkes Medical Center, a hospitalist is a physician who specializes in caring for patients while they are in the hospital.
 Hospitalists usually do not have an outside practice or a clinic.

 Expert, Coordinated Care During Your Hospital Stay